lightman2/Hotpatching-Linux-x64/README.md

 * You don’t have to search for the function definition in the library, such as libc (glibc is the GNU C Library, and libc is almost half of the size of glibc) and change it.
 Seriously, this is a very nasty technical task (at least for me!).
 * You don’t need to recompile the library’s source code.
+* Hooking & hotpatching are closely reated to each other, but in GCC 8.0 the malloc hookig is disabled.